bloa/magpie/docs/tutorials/search.md

     python3 magpie local_search --scenario examples/triangle-c/_magpie/scenario_slow.txt

-Magpie starts with evaluating the initial software three times, using the latest measurement as baseline (**0.0808 seconds**).
+Magpie starts with evaluating the reference software three times, using the latest measurement as baseline (**0.0808 seconds**).

     ==== WARMUP ====
     WARM    SUCCESS               0.0804
     WARM    SUCCESS               0.0762
     WARM    SUCCESS               0.0808
-    INITIAL SUCCESS               0.0808
+    REF     SUCCESS               0.0808

 The fault should be easy enough to be fix in almost every run.
 You should be seeing lines such that: